typisttech/wp-better-settings/README.md

 ## Feedback

-**Please provide feedback!** We want to make this library useful in as many projects as possible.
+**Please provide feedback!** We want to make this package useful in as many projects as possible.
 Please submit an [issue](https://github.com/TypistTech/wp-better-settings/issues/new) and point out what you do and don't like, or fork the project and make suggestions.
 **No issue is too small.**